 The course takes place in the HT1 “study period.”

 You can register to a laboratory group here: https://sam.cs.lth.se/LabsSelectSession?occasionId=499

 The course introduces theories and techniques of natural language processing and language technology.
 It attempts to cover the whole field from speech recognition and synthesis to semantics and dialogue.

 It focuses on industrial or laboratory applications, such as document retrieval on the Internet, information extraction, conversational agents, and verbal interaction in virtual worlds.
-Fundamental algorithms will be described using Python, Prolog, or regular expressions.
+Fundamental algorithms will be described using Python.

 - An overview of language processing: presentation of language processing, applications, disciplines of linguistic, examples

 - Corpus and word processing: regular expressions, automata, an introduction to Python, concordances, tokenization, counting words, collocations

 - Morphology and part-of-speech tagging: morphology, transducers, part-of-speech tagging,